andrewperrindev/adventofcode/README.md

 * Day 8 (*Haunted Wasteland*): Given a set of directions and a map of locations, calculate the number of steps to the exit.
 * Day 9 (*Mirage Maintenance*): Extrapolate numbers based on previous numbers in a sequence.
 * Day 10 (*Pipe Maze*): Find the closed loop path in a maze.
 Then, find how many spaces are inside the loop.
+* Day 11 (*Cosmic Expansion*): Find the shortest path between pairs of galaxies in an expanding universe.